captainminh1999/record-deduplication/README.md

   * Not normalizing data before deduplication.
 (Our pipeline handles basic normalization, but always sanity-check things like consistent formats for phone numbers, or remove trailing spaces in names that might throw off comparisons.)
   * Relying on a single field to deduplicate can be dangerous, as different entities can share names or domains.
 The preprocessing step therefore removes rows that duplicate **either** the normalised company name or the domain to catch obvious repeats before modelling.
   * Forgetting to review suggestions manually.
 Even a high-confidence model can make mistakes.
-Always review the `merge_suggestions.xlsx` file; do not assume it’s 100% accurate.
+Always review the `manual_review.xlsx` file; do not assume it’s 100% accurate.
 This pipeline is a tool to assist you, not a fully automatic solution.

 * **Limitations:** This is a **minimal demo pipeline**, not a one-size-fits-all solution.
 It provides a foundation, but you may need to adapt it to your specific data: